Accommodation, transport & meals

 Once you have a bike and want to get to the the North of Amsterdam, then take a ferry!
 They run all night from Amsterdam Centraal station to Buiksloterweg (and back), it only takes a couple of minutes, and you can take your bike with you.
 From stop Buiksloterweg, it’s only a 7 minutes ride to the Camp.

 This year the camp will take place at a new venue, Ethiopian Restaurant Semai!
 And of course, we will taste their delicious Ethiopian food.
 Together with our trusted cook Nicky we’ll make sure that Ceuvel Swing Camp will not only be cheery and dancy, but also yummy!

 Allergies and diets

 If you have any allergies or dietary wishes – especially regarding nuts or soy – make sure to let us know when you register.
-During the whole weekend, vegan options will be available (but please let me know beforehand if you want to make use of this).
 If you have any questions regarding the food during the weekend, you are always welcome for a chat with me in the kitchen.
 The kitchen is located upstairs at Semai, and the person to go to is Nicky.